RT-Thread/rt-thread/documentation/posix/README.md

 The rt-thread operating system implements a priority inheritance algorithm to prevent priority inversion.Priority inheritance is the practice of raising the priority of a low-priority thread that occupies a resource to the same level as the highest-priority thread of all the threads waiting for the resource, then executing, and then returning to the initial setting when the low-priority thread releases the resource.Thus, threads that inherit priority prevent system resources from being preempted by any intermediate priority thread.

-For a detailed introduction to priority reversal, please refer to the [Inter-thread Synchronization](../thread-sync/thread-sync.md) Mutex section.
+For a detailed introduction to priority reversal, please refer to the @ref thread_sync Mutex section.

-### Mutex Lock Control Block
+## Mutex Lock Control Block

 Each mutex corresponds to a mutex control block that contains some information about the control of the mutex.
 Before creating a mutex, you must first define a variable of type `pthread_mutex_t`. pthread_mutex_t is a redefinition of pthread_mutex.
 The pthread_mutex data structure is defined in the pthread.h header file.
 The data structure is as follows: